-The Director of Legal Services is authorised to institute, defend or participate in any proceedings or to settle claims where such action is necessary to give effect to decisions of the Authority, protect the interests of the Authority, the Borough or some or all of its citizens.
-Only the Director of Legal Services may authorise the engagement of a lawyer to act for the Council.
+The Council Solicitor is authorised to institute, defend or participate in any proceedings or to settle claims where such action is necessary to give effect to decisions of the Authority, protect the interests of the Authority, the Borough or some or all of its citizens.
+Only the Council Solicitor may authorise the engagement of a lawyer to act for the Council.